Tadeusz Baranowski (artist)

 Tadeusz Baranowski (born 1945 in Zamość) is a Polish comic book artist.
 He published his first comic in 1975 in Świat Młodych.
-Invited by Grzegorz Rosiński he worked a few years in Belgium, publishing some comics in Tintin magazine, however due to interference from magazine owners he quit this job and returned to Poland in the 1990s.
+Being invited by Grzegorz Rosiński he worked a few years in Belgium, publishing some comics in Tintin magazine; however, due to interference from magazine owners he quit this job and returned to Poland in the 1990s.

 In Poland, most of his comics had 2 editions: first softcover in late 1970s/early 1980s, and second hardcover in 2000s.